2017-2018 HillBook (Class of 2021) [ARCHIVED HILL BOOK]

 The study of languages is an integral part of a liberal arts education.
 It gives students a means of breaking through the barrier of a single speech and culture pattern and provides an encounter with some of the world’s great literature, cultural traditions, and social models.
 It is also invaluable for those seeking careers in business and commerce, civil service, education, international affairs, media, social services, law enforcement, and scholarly research.

-The Department offers courses at various levels in Arabic, Chinese, French, German, Italian, Latin and Spanish, which meet General Education requirements.
+The Department offers courses at various levels in Arabic, Chinese, French, German, Latin and Spanish, which meet General Education requirements.
+The Interdisciplinary Program in Italian Studies also offers courses which meet the General Education requirements.
 Students are expected to develop and increase their proficiency in a foreign language, whether continuing one previously studied or beginning a new one.
 Proficiency entails communication, cultural understanding, connections with other areas of knowledge, comparisons on the nature of language and culture, and participation in multilingual communities.

 Learning Outcomes of Language Study